Skip to main content

 1. Approvers: Type the name of the desired reviewer’s name in the search field and their name will display.
 If you have set up an Approval Team, you can type the name of the team in this search field and choose to send the approval to this Approval Team.

-2. Send Requests: When enabled, e-mails are sent to the approvers when they are requested to review a page.
+2. Notify Approvers: When enabled, e-mails are sent to the approvers when they are requested to review a page.

-3. Send Updates: When enabled, updates on the approval’s status are sent to you (the approval creator) when an approver approves/rejects the page.
+3. Notify Page Owners: When enabled, updates on the approval’s status are sent to the page owner when an approver approves/rejects the page.

-4. Expire on Edit: When enabled, the approval will automatically expire if the page’s content has been approved,.
+4. Expire on Edit: When enabled, the approval will automatically expire (when the page is edited) if the page’s content has been approved.
 When an approval expires, its status is reverted to pending.

-5. Expire on Date: When enabled, the approval can be set to expire on a specified date and time.
+5. Expire on Date: When enabled, the approval can be set to expire on a date and time.
+There are two ways to specify the expiry date:

-6. Set Total Approvers: This sets the minimum number of approvers required to approve the page.
+6. Set Minimum Required Approvals: This sets the minimum number of approvals required to approve the page.

-Once you have chosen your Page Approval settings, click ‘Save’ and your content will be sent to the chosen reviewers.
+Once you have chosen your Page Approval settings, click Confirm and your content will be sent to the chosen reviewers.

 You can keep a track of how the page is progressing through the approval with the byline.
 As you can see in the screenshots below, the byline shows the status of the approval (Pending, Rejected, Approved) and the number of reviewers who have approved or rejected the content.
 If you click this status, a dialog box will display giving you more detail on the exact status of a page approval.